jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

     remove siding and insulate, etc. We're planning to re-paint the outside at a later time, so that may affect the decision.

+### BR#2

+1. BR#2 will be used as a laundry room and smoking lounge.
+2. Add a high flow, very low noise ceiling exhaust fan for controlling humidity and exhausting smoke.

 ### Water Heater

 1. Current location is the attic.
 Remove existing piping as needed and plumb new location.
-2. Move water heater from attic to outside, between kitchen and bath windows appears best.
+2. Move water heater from attic to outside; between kitchen and bath windows appears best.
 3. Construct cubicle with insulation and heat tape pipes.
 May be able to reuse heat tape from attic as it was installed December 2017.
 4. Include drain pan and relief valve drain line(s), similar to attic installation.
 They can exhaust on to lawn.
+Drain lines should be extendable to allow adding deck or screened porch in the future.
+Hose fittings would work.
+5. Replace existing drain valve with large bore quarter turn valve.
-5. Replace water heater drain valve with quarter-turn large bore valve.
+6. Replace water heater drain valve with quarter-turn large bore valve.
 The discharge side should be hose-thread to make drain and flush easier.
+7. Re-locate and replace irrigation control inside water heater cubicle.
+8. Cubicle floor and door should be elevated to allow addition of deck or screened porch in the future.
+9. Cubicle and door should be large enough to allow easy removal of the water heater.
+10. Water heater access panels, drain, etc. should face the door.

 ### Crawl Space